minexo79/CatEmbLib/README.md

 # CatEmbLib
-This library integrates many common and useful functions, and can be used in some C/C++ embedded project (eg: STM32, Raspberry Pi).
+This library integrates many common and useful functions, and can be used in some C/C++ embedded project.
+> 2024.9.7 Blackcat: Current Only Support STM32.
 ```
 --{root}                            - Root directory.
     +--Common/                      - Part of common / useful function.